mparker-landt/Milestone_Project_1/README.md

 The website is split into 4 pages, a Home Page, About Page, Classes Page and Contact Page.

 The target audience would be string instrument musicians looking to join an orchestra.
 Particular focus is on attracting novice players that have an interest in learning string instruments.\
-The services are also provided for younger musicians and juniors who want to learn / continue thier learning.
+The services are also provided for younger musicians and juniors who want to learn / continue their learning.

 Registration is done through a sign up form or by using the provided contact details.
 A newsletter can also be signed up to for news updates.

-## Table of Content
+## Table of Contents
 + [UX](#ux "UX")
   + [User Demographic](user-demographic "User Demographic")
   + [User Stories](user-stories "User Stories")